enthought/enable/docs/source/enable/overview.rst

 4. its underlays
 5. its listener tools

-That logic is in :class:`Component`, in the :meth:`\_new_dispatch` method, which is called from :meth:`Component.dispatch` (:meth:`\_old_dispatch` is still being used by Chaco).
+That logic is in :class:`Component`, in the :meth:`Component.dispatch`.
 If any of these handlers sets event.handled to True, event propagation stops.
 If an event gets as far as the listener tools, then all of them get the event.

 .. note::